Robin Hood's Bay: Religion

-Robin Hood's Bay is in the parish of Fylingdales which contains two churches both dedicated to St Stephen.
-The Old St Stephen's Church, Fylingdales, on the hill side at Raw, above the village, replaced an ancient church which had Saxon origins and was demolished in about 1821 and was a dependent chapel of Whitby Abbey.
+Robin Hood's Bay is in the parish of Fylingdales, which contains two churches both dedicated to St Stephen.
+The Old St Stephen's Church, Fylingdales, on the hillside at Raw, above the village, replaced an ancient church which had Saxon origins and was demolished in about 1821.
+This was a dependent chapel of Whitby Abbey.
 A new church, also St Stephen's, designed by George Edmund Street, was built in 1870.

+The village was visited by the preacher John Wesley in 1761, and has a Methodist church.

 Culture

-The novel Dracula by Bram Stoker, written in 1897, has scenes set in Robin Hood's Bay.
-Abraham visited the area recreating the steep steps and the sightings of the red eyes, the ship that ran aground with the immense dog, the dog being none other than Dracula.

 Robin Hood's Bay is the setting for the Bramblewick novels (Three Fevers, Phantom Lobster, Foreigners, Sally Lunn, Master Mariner and Sound of the Sea) by Leo Walmsley (1892–1966), who was educated in the schoolroom of the old Wesleyan Chapel, in the lower village.
 The 1935 film Turn of the Tide, based on Walmsley's Three Fevers, was filmed in the village.

 In 1925, the Fylingdales Group of Artists was founded at Denton Hawley's studio in Robin Hood's Bay.

 In 1948, LIFE magazine ran a story of an unknown Poison Penman who had been writing spiteful anonymous letters to the inhabitants of Robin Hood's Bay since 1928.

 The 2008 film Wild Child contains several scenes filmed at Robin Hood's Bay.
 The 2017 film Phantom Thread starring Daniel Day-Lewis features a number of Robin Hood's Bay locations, including the classic interior of the Victoria Hotel and the clifftops above the village.

 Missing in Time, a novel by Catherine Harriott, is set in Robin Hood's Bay and contains references and descriptions of local history, geography and culture.
 "Robin Hood's Bay" is a poem by children's poet Michael Rosen.

 The Bayfair newspaper contains news and local information on the village.
 Wireless Internet access is provided for visitors all around the village by the Bay Broadband Co-operative.

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from the local relay transmitter which transmitted via the Bilsdale TV transmitter, the relay transmitter is situated near Ravenscar.

+Local radio stations are BBC Radio Tees, BBC Radio York, Greatest Hits Radio Yorkshire Coast, Coast & County Radio and This is The Coast.

+The village is served by these local newspapers: